 Air pollution reduces the quality of the air.
 Some people are more sensitive to air pollution than others.
 Poor air quality affects human health and the environment in adverse ways.
-Air pollutants such as small particles (PM2.5 and PM10) and ozone has been linked to increases in non-communicable diseases in adults, such as cardiovascular disease and respiratory problems.
-Carcinical Communicable diseases in adults, such as cardiovascular disease and respiratory problems.
+Air pollutants such as small particles (PM2.5 and PM10) and ozone has been linked to increases in non-communicable diseases in adults, such as cardiovascular disease and respiratory problems.cxc e.

-Those most sensitive to air pollution include children younger than 14 years of age, people older than 65 years of age, pregnant women and people with heart and lung conditions, including asthma.
-Carcin e.
 Greenhouse gas emissions

+Those most sensitive to air pollution include children younger than 14 years of age, people older than 65 years of age, pregnant women and people with heart and lung conditions, including asthma.cxci

 The 2018/19 Climate Snapshot produced by Beyond Zero Emissions and Ironbark Sustainability estimated that the Whitehorse community is responsible for 2,263,600 tonnes of carbon emissions and reported that the municipality has seen a significant increase in emissions since 2005.
-CXCV CXCVI (For comparison, the City of Maroondah is estimated to have produced 2,307,700 tonnes of carbon emissions in 2018/19.)
-CXCVII f.
+CXCII CXCIII (For comparison, the City of Maroondah is estimated to have produced 2,307,700 tonnes of carbon emissions in 2018/19.)
+CXCIV f.
 Household solar power